Our history

 • GPP publishes the second Global Resources Report in partnership with Funders for LGBTQ Issues, documenting global LGBTI funding in 2015-2016.

-• GPP holds a multi-day member meeting in Amsterdam, donor pre-conferences adjacent to ILGA-Europe (Belgium), and co-hosted a side meeting at the annual Human Rights Funders Network conference (Mexico) focused on donor responses to the anti-gender movement.
+• GPP holds a multi-day member meeting in Amsterdam, donor pre-conferences adjacent to ILGA-Europe (Belgium), and co-hosts a side meeting at the annual Human Rights Funders Network conference (Mexico) focused on donor responses to the anti-gender movement.

 2019